langtech-bsc/quantool/README.md

 ## License

-Distributed under the TODO License.
-See [LICENSE](LICENSE) for more information.
+Distributed under the Apache-2.0 License.
+See [LICENSE](LICENSE.md) for more information.